Automakers seek to cut inventories with Black Friday, holiday promotions

 At the same time, Detroit automakers are cutting production.
 Both GM and Ford recently announced production cuts.
 GM announced indefinite layoffs for 2,000 workers at two U.S. factories that build various car models.
 Ford ordered temporary layoffs.

-Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London; Editing by Cynthia Ostermanand Jonathan Oatis
+Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London.
+Editing by Joseph White and Cynthia Osterman